Table Of Contents

 - 7 7.
 Proofread to avoid unnecessary errors

-- 8 Need help with BMAT Writing?
-Sign up for a free trial class!
+- 8 Need help with the BMAT?
+Sign-up for a trial class with us today!

 The BMAT essay is a 30-minute writing task that concludes the test.
 You will be given three prompts to select from and will be tasked with writing an A4-length argumentative essay.
 The prompts typically follow a similar pattern, where you are first offered a quote or statement then asked to qualify it and provide arguments both for and against it.
 Topics vary, though an examination of past year papers reveals the trend that you will get a prompt each on a science and medical related issue, while the final prompt will be broader and may cover political, social, or ethical issues.